silinternational/idp-id-broker/README.md

 You can easily rotate the credentials for a Service Account by creating a new JSON Key for it.
 Then simply update the `EXTERNAL_GROUPS_SYNC_set(NUMBER)JsonAuthString` environment variable to use the contents of that new JSON Key.

-Since multiple Keys are supported, you can wait to delete the previous Key from that Service Account until you have deployed the new credentials, if desired, to avoid service interruption.
+Since you can have multiple Keys on Google Cloud for a given Service Account, you can create a new Key in the Google Cloud Console, switch from the old one to the new one here, then remove the old one from the Google Cloud Console.
+In other words, you can wait to delete the previous Key from that Service Account until you have deployed the new credentials, if desired, to avoid service interruption.